axiomgaming/plugins_th/README.md

 disable a plugin by finding its `.cs` file, then editing to change the one line that reads `Enabled = true;` to `Enabled = false;`

+You can avoid editing the script's plugin definition file itself by disabling it via PluginEnablerOrDisablerPlugin.cs instead, which is technically more elegant but requires more finicky syntax.

 ### Changelog
+2020-04-09: Preliminary stricken stack rate counter, map names more fun.

 2020-04-03: Sanc, oculus colors tweaked.

 2020-04-01: Tweaked placement of BuildsIconsAndCoe plugin (party skills at top right,